tp-hk/web-app-lab/Udemy/README.md

 - Redux uses one object (app. state) to hold all states

 ### Reducer (state management)
 - A function which returns a piece of the app's state (object) using the key of the object.
-Number of reducers == number of state objects
+Number of reducers == number of app states
 - Two steps to create: First create reducer, then wire it up with the app (in reducer/index.js).
 - All reducers get 2 arguments: `state`, `action`. `state` is only the state this reducer is responsible for, not the app state; When an action is dispatched, the previous state of this reducer will be updated based on the logic
 - Notes when creating reducers:
+  - MUST: return an object representing a state
-  - In method signature, use `state = null`, reason: when the app is booted up, state is undefined and will cause an error since reducer must return an object.
+  - MUST: in method signature, use `state = null`, reason: when the app is booted up, state is undefined and will cause an error since reducer must return an object.
 Therefore, set state = null as the default
-  - use switch to select which action to handle, and always have a base case to return the current state when the reducer doesn't need to care about the action
+  - MUST: use switch to select which action to handle, and must have a base case to return the current state when the reducer doesn't need to care about the action
   - do not mutate the state object i.e. don't do: `state.title = 'newTitle'; return state`, instead always return a fresh object
   - other things not to do: https://redux.js.org/docs/basics/Reducers.html#handling-actions
 - At startup, redux sends some boot-up actions to reducers, all reducers will return a state (the base case), which is default to null.
 Therefore, on the `render()` method of container it's best to add a default case when state === null on start up, see BookStore.book-detail.js as an example